andyzeng/visual-pushing-grasping/README.md

 This implementation requires the following dependencies (tested on Ubuntu 16.04.4 LTS):

-* Python 2.7 (may work for Python 3, but not tested yet)
+* Python 2.7 or Python 3
 * [PyTorch](http://pytorch.org/), [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/scipylib/index.html), [OpenCV-Python](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html).
-You can quickly install/update these dependencies by running the following:
+You can quickly install/update these dependencies by running the following (replace `pip` with `pip3` for Python 3):
   ```shell
   sudo pip install numpy scipy opencv-python torch torchvision
   ```
 * [V-REP](http://www.coppeliarobotics.com/) (simulation environment)

 ### (Optional) GPU Acceleration
 Accelerating training/inference with an NVIDIA GPU requires installing [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn).
 You may need to register with NVIDIA for the CUDA Developer Program (it's free) before downloading.
 This code has been tested with CUDA 8.0 and cuDNN 6.0 on a single NVIDIA Titan X (12GB).
 Running out-of-the-box with our pre-trained models using GPU acceleration requires 8GB of GPU memory.
+Running with GPU acceleration is **highly recommended**, otherwise each training iteration will take several minutes to run (as opposed to several seconds).

 ## A Quick-Start: Demo in Simulation